-Glossary of Terms for Incendium
+Glossary for Incendium

 Advocia—a planet of many universities, courts and libraries of intergalactic law codes.
 Their high court often resolves disputes between dominions with conflicting laws, particularly in matters of international trade, borders and throughways for transit.
 Venero trained as a lawyer on Advocia, and his brother Celo knew that Venero’s father was from there.

 Astrologers—the dragons of Incendium believe astrology to be a science, particularly in the exercise of identifying destined mates for members of the royal family.
 This began a fashion for all of the elite of Incendium to order such horoscopes and ensured a demand for astrologers.
-King Ardeo, the fourth of the kings of Incendium in the current line of succession, established a Royal University of Astrology in Incendium to ensure that astrologers were properly trained and available in sufficient numbers.
+King Ardeo, the fourth of the kings of Incendium in the current line of succession, established a University for Royal Astrology in Incendium to ensure that astrologers were properly trained and available in sufficient numbers.
 The highest post for an astrologer in Incendium is that of senior astrologer in the royal household, a position currently held by Astrum.

-Sapior, the tutor of Nero, discovered a novel method of divining the location in which the subject of the horoscope would meet his or her destined mate.
+Sapior, the tutor of Nero, discovered a novel method of diving the location in which the subject of the horoscope would meet his or her destined mate.
 This was deemed to be so unorthodox that Sapior was expelled from the university and made his home on the periphery of Incendium society, in the mill town of Mola.
 Nero is the only one to have mastered this technique.